-The green-fluorescent Pro-Q[®] Emerald 300 staining should be viewed and documented before staining total proteins with SYPRO[®] Ruby protein gel stain.
-Pro-Q[®] Emerald 300 stain has an excitation maximum at ~280 nm and an emission maximum near 530 nm (Figure 2).
-Stained glycoproteins can be visualized using a 300 nm UV transilluminator.
+View and document the green-fluorescent Pro-Q^{} Emerald 300 staining before proceeding to stain total proteins with SYPRO^{} Ruby protein gel stain.
+The Pro-Q^{} Emerald 300 stain has an excitation maximum at ~280 nm and an emission maximum near 530 nm (Figure 2).
+You can visualize stained glycoproteins using a 300 nm UV transilluminator.
 The use of a photographic camera or CCD camera and the appropriate filters is essential to obtain the greatest sensitivity.
 The instrument's integrating capability can make bands visible that cannot be detected by eye.